North Carolina House Speaker Tim Moore's win marks big change in state's congressional delegation

 Republican Reps.
 Greg Murphy in the eastern 3rd District and David Rouzer in the southeastern 7th District are unopposed in the primaries.
 Chuck Edwards in the far-western 11th District and Richard Hudson in the Piedmont and Sandhills-area 9th District are also seeking reelection and defeated primary opponents whom they vastly outspent.

-Democratic Rep. Deborah Ross in the Raleigh-dominated 2nd District won her party's nomination, while Rep. Valerie Foushee in the Durham-area 4th District and Rep. Alma Adams in Charlotte's 12th District are unopposed in the primary.
+Democratic Rep. Deborah Ross in the Raleigh-dominated 2nd District won her party’s nomination and will face Alan Swain who earned the Republican nod.
+Democratic Rep. Valerie Foushee in the Durham-area 4th District was unopposed and will face Republican Eric Blankenburg, while Rep. Alma Adams in Charlotte’s 12th District was unopposed in the Democratic primary and will face the GOP’s Addul Ali.

 Credit: AP